DrAlzahraniProjects/csusb_fall2024_cse6550_team1/README.md

 ### Prerequisites

-Before you begin, make sure you have the following installed on your machine:
+Before you begin, ensure you have the following installed on your machine:

 - [Docker](https://www.docker.com/get-started)
 - [Git](https://git-scm.com/downloads)